cacheflush(2) — Linux manual page

 Architecture-specific variants

-Glibc provides a wrapper for this system call, with the prototype
+glibc provides a wrapper for this system call, with the prototype

 shown in SYNOPSIS, for the following architectures: ARC, CSKY,